VOLTTRON/volttron/README.md

 ### 4. Test

-We are now ready to start VOLTTRON with RabbitMQ message bus.
-If we need to revert back to ZeroMQ based VOLTTRON, we will have to either remove "message-bus" parameter or set it to default "zmq" in $VOLTTRON\_HOME/config.
+We are now ready to start VOLTTRON instance.
+If configureds with RabbitMQ message bus a config file would have got generated in $VOLTTRON\_HOME/config with the entry message-bus=rmq.
+If you need to revert back to ZeroMQ based VOLTTRON, you will have to either remove "message-bus" parameter or set it to default "zmq" in $VOLTTRON\_HOME/config and restart volttron process.
+The following command starts volttron process in the background

 ```sh
 volttron -vv -l volttron.log&